andgitisaac/addresschecker/README.md

 - [OpenSubtitles](http://opus.nlpl.eu/OpenSubtitles2018.php): 3.2G entries of tokens from English TV and movies subtitles
 - [OpenAddress](https://github.com/openaddresses/openaddresses): 100M entries of real address in United States
 - Telenav User Queries: 2M entries of real user queries from Telenav

+## Note
+This work is part of UW ENGINE(Electrical & Computer Engineering, Innovation and Entrepreneurial) capstone program with Telenav in 2019/2020.
+For more information please visit [UW ENGINE](https://www.ece.uw.edu/entrepreneurship/entrepreneurial-capstone/).